GamerSoft24/Software/Programs.md

 ### Utilities:

-1 -> iPCMD [Intelligent Python Command Prompt] (iPCMD.py): A command prompt replica with some modified functions.
+1 -> iPCMD - Intelligent Python Command Prompt (iPCMD.py): A command prompt replica with some modified functions.
 Works perfectly.
 Tip: Use it if the command prompt on your PC is blocked!

 2 -> MS-DOS (ms-dos.py): Really simple replica MS-DOS (Microsoft Disk Operating System) program in Python.

-3 -> Security Management System [SMS]
+3 -> SMS - Security Management System (security management system.py):  This program can access programs that are useful in terms of security and protection of your personel data.
+More infos inside of program, option 1 in main menu.

 ## VBSoft
 ### Deadly:

+1 -> Auto Pressing the Backspace Key (auto press backspace.vbs): Will press the backspace at a really quick rate.
+Carful using it!

+2 ->